sooxiaotong/Anti-AFK-LoLBot/README.md

 LoL_AntiAFK Bot
 ========
+Developed by using AutoIt3

+Function:
 -Self-walking at base
--Prevent Lever Buster
+-Prevent Leaverbuster

+Warning*:
-If your team report you , i don't know.
+If your team report you, I don't know.